The best animated music videos

 Radiohead - Paranoid Android

-If Radiohead's six-minute single wasn't enough of a risk, its animation was about to make it seem a lot more out-there.
+If Radiohead's six-minute single wasn't enough of a risk, its animation was about to push the boundaries even further.
 Interestingly, Swedish animator Magnus Carlsson, who was commissioned to create an animation based on his Robin character, came up for the video's concept when he'd heard it without any lyrics.

 The White Stripes - Fell In Love With A Girl